 Right after the airdrop, developers handed all management tools to the DAO which is a community of token owners.

 During the airdrop ARB tokens were listed on a number of cryptocurrency exchanges.
 The token's ATH ($11.80) was reached when the trades began.
 As of the time of writing, the coin is trading 89.31% cheaper ($1.3).

 Arbitrum has already proven its efficiency by quickly entering the top Ethereum second-layer solutions.
 So its token can be considered as a good investment with high potential.

-By the way, we’ve recently published another popular second-layer solution Polygon review.
+Also read another popular second-layer solution Polygon review.

 💌 Telegram, Instagram, Twitter, Facebook

 This article is not an investment recommendation.
 The financial transactions mentioned in the article are not a guide to action.
 Itez is not responsible for possible risks.
 The user should independently conduct an analysis on the basis of which it will be possible to draw conclusions and make decisions about making any operations with cryptocurrency.